 Woodmont Investment Counsel

-At the top of the list, Woodmont Investment Counsel has the most assets under management.
-The is fee-only firm is owned by its employees, who include certifications such as chartered financial analyst (CFA) and certfied financial planner (CFP).
+Coming in second on the list, Woodmont Investment Counsel has the second-highest assets under management.
+This fee-only firm is owned by its employees, who hold certifications such as chartered financial analyst (CFA) and certfied financial planner (CFP).

-Depending on whether you’re looking for an equity or balanced account or a fixed-income account, you’ll need a minimum account size of $1 million, respectively.
+Regardless of whether you’re looking for an equity, balanced or fixed-income account, you’ll need a minimum account size of $1 million.